evanhaines/evanhaines.github.io/README.md

 Feel free to reach out to me if you have any comments, questions, or tips regarding me or any of my projects!

 # Projects

+## Tools

-Defensive Statistics Impact on NFL Power Ranking
+### Defensive Statistics Impact on NFL Power Ranking
+Tools Used - Excel, Power BI